The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: The CoT Collection

+Despite its effectiveness for CoT fine-tuning, rationale data still remains scarce.
+To the best of our knowledge, recent work mostly rely on 9 publicly available NLP datasets\footnote{The 9 available datasets are QASC~\citep{khot2020qasc}, AQuA~\citep{amini2019mathqa}, GSM8K~\citep{cobbe2021training}, QED~\citep{lamm2021qed}, StrategyQA~\citep{geva2021did}, SenseMaking~\citep{wang2019does}, CREAK~\citep{onoe2021creak}, e-SNLI~\citep{camburu2018snli}, ECQA~\citep{aggarwal2021explanations}.} for fine-tuning with rationales~\citep{zelikman2022star, shridhar2022distilling, chung2022scaling, ho2022large, longpre2023flan, fu2023specializing}.
+This is due to the difficulty in gathering human-authored rationales~\citep{kim2023cotever}.
+To this end, we create \textsc{CoT Collection}, an instruction-tuning dataset that includes 1.84 million rationales augmented across 1,060 tasks\footnote{Following \citet{sanh2021multitask}, we use the notion of `task' referring to each prompt applied to a dataset.}.
+In this section, we explain the datasets we select to augment into rationales and how we perform the overall augmentation process.

-Given an input $X = [I,z]$ composed of an instruction $I$, and an instance $z$ along with the answer $y$, we obtain a CoT rationale $r$ by applying ICL with LLMs.
-Note that this differs from previous works which mostly focused on generating new instances using LLMs~\citep{west2022symbolic, liu2022wanli, honovich2022unnatural, wang2022self}.\\
+\paragraph{Broad Overview} Given an input $X = [I,z]$ composed of an instruction $I$, and an instance $z$ along with the answer $y$, we obtain a rationale $r$ by applying in-context learning (ICL) with a large LM.
+Note that this differs from previous works which focused on generating new instances $z$ using large LMs~\citep{west2022symbolic, liu2022wanli, kim2022soda,honovich2022unnatural, wang2022self, alpaca, vicuna2023} while we extend it to generating new rationales $r$.\\

-{\textbf{Source Dataset Selection}}\quad As a source dataset to extract CoT Rationales, we choose the FLAN Collection~\citep{longpre2023flan}, consisting of 1,836 tasks from P3~\citep{sanh2021multitask}, SuperNaturalInstructions~\citep{wang2022super}, FLAN~\citep{wei2021finetuned}, some additional dialogue and code datasets.
-Then we choose 1,060 tasks, narrowing our focus following the criteria as follows:
+\paragraph{Source Dataset Selection} As a source dataset to extract rationales, we choose the Flan Collection~\citep{longpre2023flan}, consisting of 1,836 diverse NLP tasks from P3~\citep{sanh2021multitask}, SuperNaturalInstructions~\citep{wang2022super}, Flan~\citep{wei2021finetuned}, and some additional dialogue \& code datasets.
+We choose 1,060 tasks, narrowing our focus following the criteria as follows: